dynamox-s-a/developer-challenges/front-end-challenge.md

 1. [ ] Use Redux Saga for asynchronous side effects.
 [Check out](https://redux-saga.js.org/docs/introduction/GettingStarted) to get started.
 1. [ ] Use Vite for building the app.
 [Check out](https://vitejs.dev/guide/) to get started.
 1. [ ] Use Material UI 5 for styling the application.
 [Check out](https://mui.com/material-ui/getting-started/) to get started.
-1. [ ] Use Highcharts to display the plots.
+1. [ ] Use Highcharts, Plotly, D3 or any similar library to display the plots.
 [Check out](https://www.highcharts.com/docs/index) to get started.

 We encourage using our frontend stack tooling to make the challenge resemble our everyday tasks.